allegro/turnilo/docs/configuration.md

 # Configuring Pivot

-It is easy to start using Pivot by pointing it at your Druid cluster like so: `pivot --druid druid.broker.host:8082` but to make the most of Pivot you will want to configure it.
+It is easy to start using Pivot with Druid by pointing it at your Druid cluster: `pivot --druid druid.broker.host:8082` but to make the most of Pivot you will want to configure it.

 Pivot can be configured with a *config* YAML file.
 While you could write one from scratch it is recommended to let